Dr. Chuck Missler was raised in Southern California, U.S.A.

 As Chuck notes, his day of reckoning came many years ago when -- as the result of a merger -- he found himself the chairman and a major shareholder of a small, publicly owned development company known as Phoenix Group International.
 The firm established an $8 billion joint venture with the Soviet Union to supply personal computers to their 143,000 schools.
 Due to several unforeseen circumstances, the venture failed.
 The Misslers lost everything, including their home, automobiles and insurance.

 It was during this difficult time that Chuck turned to God and the Bible.
 As a child he developed an intense interest in the Bible; studying it became a favorite pastime.
 In the 1970s, while still in the corporate world, Chuck began leading weekly Bible studies at the 30,000-member Calvary Chapel Costa Mesa, in California.
 He and Nancy established Koinonia House in 1973.

 Chuck had enjoyed a longtime, personal relationship with Hal Lindsey, who upon hearing of Chuck's professional misfortune, convinced him that he could easily succeed as an independent author and speaker.
 Over the years, Chuck had developed a loyal following.
 (Through Doug Wetmore, head of the tape ministry of Firefighters for Christ, Chuck learned that over 7 million copies of his taped Bible studies were scattered throughout the world.)
 Koinonia House then became Chuck's full-time profession.

-Chuck and Nancy are in the process of settling in New Zealand and now travel and teach through their ministry, Koinonia House, and they remain dedicated to create, develop and distribute materials which stimulate, encourage and facilitate serious study of the Bible as the inerrant Word of God.
+Chuck has settled in New Zealand and now travels and teaches through his ministry, Koinonia House, and remains dedicated to create, develop and distribute materials which stimulate, encourage and facilitate serious study of the Bible as the inerrant Word of God.